silvercircle/silvercircle.github.io/_posts/got/2017-09-13-what-we-know-about-got-season-8.md

 ## What we can expect

-<span>A lot</span>{:ul}.
-Seriously, there are still so many things to finish, so many open ends to
-collect, we should really expect the pace at which events will happen in the final season to increase again, even when compared to the already fast-moving season seven.
+A lot.
+Seriously, there are still so many things to finish, so many open ends to collect, we should really expect the pace at which events will happen in the final season to increase again, even when compared to the already fast-moving season seven.
 Which is something, I personally do not always like, but we need to realize that it's a necessity as the plot will culminate in a series of events for which a couple of new entities (the Golden Company for example) will enter the stage.
+{:dc}

 {% include content/got/got-theory-footer.md %}